Malayalam grammar: Sandhi (സന്ധി)

 Malayalam is an agglutinative language, and words can be joined in many ways.
 These ways are called sandhi (literally 'junction').
 There are basically two genres of Sandhi used in Malayalam – one group unique to Malayalam (based originally on Old Tamil phonological rules, and in essence common with Tamil), and the other one common with Sanskrit.
 Thus, we have the "Malayāḷa Sandhi" and "Saṁskr̥ta Sandhi".

-Sandhi unique to Malayalam
+Sandhi unique to Malayalam, based on Old Tamil

 There are basically four Sandhi types unique to Malayalam – the "lōpa sandhi", "dvitva sandhi", "āgama sandhi" and "ādēśa sandhi".

 Lōpa sandhi or "Elision"(ലോപ സന്ധി)

 The Lopa sandhi occurs when the varna (vowel) at the end of a word is lost when it merges with another word.
 In most cases, the varna is the "samvr̥tōkāram". (the "closed u sound").

 Dvitva Sandhi or "Rule of doubling"

 In Malayalam, gemination is more in tense consonants and less in lax consonants.
-When two words combine in which the first is the qualifier and the qualified, the tense consonants initial to the second word geminates.
+When two words combine in which the first is the qualifier and the qualified, the tense consonant initial to the second word geminates.